-All visitors, volunteers, parents, guests or anyone else coming on campus must sign in at the office and wear a visitor's badge.
+All visitors, volunteers, parents, guests, or anyone else coming on campus must provide a valid government issued identification to be screened through our Raptor system which entails scanning your ID and taking your photo.
 This is for the safety of the children as well as for your safety.
-If we were to have an emergency, we know whom to look for by the sign-in book.
+If we were to have an emergency, we know for whom to search.